-Arcadis will conduct a bench-scale treatability test to facilitate an evaluation of the applicability of in-situ solidification (ISS) remediation treatment to address soils impacted with petroleum-based LNAPL and DNAPL at RH4.
-Other methods, such as source-area excavation may also be considered.
-There is one distinct zone of DNAPL and one zone of LNAPL present at RH4: DNAPL is present at depths ranging from approximately 50 to 75 feet bgs, whereas LNAPL is present at depths generally shallower than 20 feet bgs.
+Arcadis will conduct a bench-scale treatability test to facilitate an evaluation of the applicability of in-situ solidification (ISS) remediation treatment to address soils impacted with DNAPL at RH3.
+DNAPL is present at depths ranging from approximately 11 to 25 feet bgs.

 The treatability testing will be conducted at the Arcadis Treatability Laboratory in Durham, North Carolina.
-ISS of DNAPL/LNAPL saturated soils on the RH4 Site will be evaluated and optimized through the addition of one or more pozzolanic materials, such as Portland cement or ground-granulated blast furnace slag cement.
-The addition of pozzolanic admixtures will result in strength gain and hydraulic conductivity reduction within the solidified monolith, thus reducing the mobility of LNAPL/DNAPL and limiting leaching to surrounding groundwater.
+ISS of DNAPL saturated soils on the RH3 Site will be evaluated and optimized through the addition of one or more pozzolanic materials, such as Portland cement or ground-granulated blast furnace slag cement.
+The addition of pozzolanic admixtures will result in strength gain and hydraulic conductivity reduction within the solidified monolith, thus reducing the mobility of DNAPL and limiting leaching to surrounding groundwater.